An excellent Source of Nutrition

 Remove the base

-First separate the mushroom into two halves (image 1), then cut the base off creating the letter "V", making sure not to cut off any part of the mushroom that is edible (image 2).
-Make sure to pick Bunashimeji mushrooms with thick stems.
+First, separate the mushroom into two halves (image 1), then cut the base off creating the letter "V", making sure not to cut off any part of the mushroom that is edible (image 2).
+Make sure to pick Bunashimeji with thick stems.

 Chop Bunashimeji up for greater umami